Bihar CM appeals to Centre, Naga groups for early solution to vexed political issue | Politics

 - India

-Bihar Chief Minister Nitish Kumar, who was here on Tuesday to attend a programme on the occasion of Lok Nayak Jayaprakash Narayan 120th birth anniversary, appealed to the Centre and Naga groups to find a solution to the age-old vexed political issue at the earliest.
+Bihar Chief Minister Nitish Kumar, who was here to attend a programme on Jayaprakash Narayan's 120th birth anniversary, appealed to the Centre and Naga groups to find a solution to the age-old vexed political issue at the earliest.

 Kumar gave assurance that he would do all that was possible on his part to support the cause.

-Jaya Prakash Narayan, or JP as he is popularly known as, had spent three years in the 1960s in the north eastern state, where he is still revered by locals.
+Jaya Prakash Narayan, or JP as he is popularly known as, had spent three years in the 1960s in the Northeastern state on Nagaland, where he is still revered by locals.

-Addressing people during a function at DDSC Stadium here, organised by All Nagaland Bihari, Kumar lamented that the political issue, despite several rounds of talks and negotiations over the years, hasn't been resolved.
+Addressing people during a function at the DDSC Stadium here on Tuesday, organised by All Nagaland Bihari, Kumar lamented that the political issue, despite several rounds of talks and negotiations over the years, hasn't been resolved.

-The Bihar CM said that he would highlight the matter everywhere he goes to, and seek support for an early resolution.
+The Bihar CM said that he would highlight the matter everywhere he whould goe, and seek support for an early resolution.

 Paying rich tributes to JP, he said that the socialist leader made immense contributions in many fields, be it during the freedom struggle or to take the country forward.